 YOUR ANIMAL, YOUR RESPONSIBILITY: Anyone bringing an animal to Outside Lands will be responsible for and liable for any damage or injury caused by the animal.

 HOW MAY WE ASSIST YOU?
-Anyone who has questions or needs regarding their service or support animal may write to email@example.com or stop by the Info Booth during the festival.
+Anyone who has questions or needs regarding their service or support animal may write to email@example.com or stop by the Access Center during the festival.
 Remember, we welcome service and support animals!

 WE LOOK FORWARD TO SEEING YOU AT OUTSIDE LANDS!